 Rathaus – City Hall

-Once you’re in the area, it’d be a shame not to go inside the impressive City Hall building.
-It is open to the public and you can choose to go on a guided tour, visit the exhibitions that are displayed inside, or simply have a walk around which is what we did.
+Once you’re in the area, it’d be a shame not to go inside the impressive City Hall building which is open to the public.
+You can choose to go on a guided tour, visit the exhibitions that are displayed inside, or simply have a walk around which is what we did.

 Miniatur Wunderland is the world’s largest model railway exhibition located in an old warehouse building.
 When I saw it was rated as the top Hamburg attraction on TripAdvisor, I have to admit I was a little sceptical.
 I was worried it would be better suited for children and we would get bored easily.
 After a friend from work assured me it is absolutely not the case and it is a must-see while in the city, we decided to add it to our list… oh boy, am I glad we listened!